NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 LabelUsage [cyc/week]                          6
 =============================================  ==============

-If ``ModifiedEnergyFactor`` is provided instead of ``IntegratedModifiedEnergyFactor``, it will be converted using the following equation.
-This equation is based on the `Interpretation on ANSI/RESNET 301-2014 Clothes Washer IMEF <https://www.resnet.us/wp-content/uploads/No.-301-2014-08-sECTION-4.2.2.5.2.8-Clothes-Washers-Eq-4.2-6.pdf>`_.
+If ``ModifiedEnergyFactor`` is provided instead of ``IntegratedModifiedEnergyFactor``, it will be converted using the following equation based on the `Interpretation on ANSI/RESNET 301-2014 Clothes Washer IMEF <https://www.resnet.us/wp-content/uploads/No.-301-2014-08-sECTION-4.2.2.5.2.8-Clothes-Washers-Eq-4.2-6.pdf>`_.

 .. math:: IntegratedModifiedEnergyFactor = \frac{ModifiedEnergyFactor - 0.503}{0.95}